 Email firstname.lastname@example.org to find out more.

 Our training programme is designed around your needs as a voluntary, community or social enterprise organisation.
-You can attend our standard courses at our premises in Nottingham City Centre, starting at £35 per session, or we can come and deliver to your staff from £250 per half day.
+You can attend our scheduled courses (currently being held online via Zoom), starting at £10 per person per session, or we can come and deliver to your staff from £250 per half day.
 Details of courses already on offer can be found on our Training Courses page.

 For bespoke needs, please email email@example.com.